 Research elucidating and illustrating similar facts

-Here, We have outlined a few methods and approaches, Which Developers should keep in mind while Developing the Banking App so that the App Security will remain intact.
+Here, we have outlined a few methods and approaches, Which Developers should keep in mind while developing the secure banking software or app so that the App Security will remain intact.

-Even after the repetitive updgradation, the Android platform still jam-packed with hoards of malware that are still rising.
-It’s the biggest security concern for the Android banking apps.
+Even after the repetitive up-gradation, the Android platform still jam-packed with hordes of malware that are still rising.
+It’s the biggest security concern for Android banking apps.